 I celebrated my first Hanukkah several years before I converted to Judaism.
 I had studied Judaism in college, but I didn’t have any practical experience when it came to Jewish food or holiday traditions.
 Meanwhile, my husband-to-be was as Jewish as they come.
 He was born and raised in Israel by two Jewish parents and a rabbi grandfather.
 He grew up spinning dreidels and eating sufganiyot (Hanukkah jelly doughnuts).
 I grew up singing Christmas carols and hanging stockings by the chimney with care.
 My first attempt at cooking latkes was a minor disaster.
 Luckily, I’ve learned a thing or two since then.
 I thought it would be fun to put some of my most helpful tips into a post, so you can avoid the potato pancake pitfalls that I’ve experienced along the way.

+This post will give you specific tips for making amazing crispy latkes.
 If you’re looking for recipes, scroll to the end of this post, where I’ve linked to some fabulous, time-tested options.
-But first, a few facts about latkes.
+Before we dive in, here are a few facts about latkes.

 – Latkes are traditionally cooked on Hanukkah, along with other fried foods, to commemorate the miracle of the menorah oil in the Jewish Temple (see my Hanukkah page for more details).

 – Latkes are made from shredded potatoes, eggs, onions and salt.
 Matzo meal, flour or breadcrumbs are often added to help bind the ingredients together.
 Herbs and spices are sometimes added for flavor.